 - Spread onto sheet pan.
 Transfer to a parchment lined baking sheet and spread out evenly, in one layer.

 - Bake.
 Bake for 40 minutes, stirring the nuts about halfway through.
-(You can set a timer for 20 minutes, stir, then set a timer for another 20 minutes until done.)
 When the nuts are done baking, they will be puffy.
-Immediately stir the nuts again with a fork.
+Immediately stir the nuts again with a fork or spoon.

 - Cool and enjoy!
 Store in an airtight container in the fridge, for long term storage.